Azure/Avere/src/terraform/examples/centos-e2e/README.md

 The keyvault stores all the secrets used in this example.
 Be sure to configure the following Secrets with keys:
 * `vpngatewaykey` - this is the subnet to contain the VPN gateway
-* `virtualmachine` - this configures the
+* `virtualmachine` - this configures the password for the virtual machines used in this example
 * `AvereCache` - this configures the secret to be used with the Avere Cache

 ### Steps to Deploy

 1. Before deploying, ensure you have Role `Key Vault Secrets Officer`.
-To do this, open https://portal.azure.com, and browse to Subscriptions=>Acccess Control (IAM) and add "Key Vault Secrets Officer" to your id.
+To do this, open https://portal.azure.com, and browse to Subscriptions=>Access Control (IAM) and add "Key Vault Secrets Officer" to your id.
 1. back in cloud shell, `cd ~/tf/src/terraform/examples/centos-e2e/1.keyvault`
 1. `code main.tf` and edit the variables at the top.
 Once applied.
 1. `terraform init` and `terraform apply -auto-approve`